-The authors are thankful to Dr T. Mohapatra and Dr. N.K.
-Singh for providing SSR sequences under National Network Project on Sugarcane Genome funded by DBT,
+The authors gratefully thank to Dr T. Mohapatra and Dr. N.K.
+Singh for providing SSR sequences under National Network Project on Sugarcane Genome and Mr. Santosh Kumar for their support in completion of the work.
+The work has been financially supported by UP state government, India.